naftalmambo/ifs-warehouse-db/README.md

 # IFS Industrial Warehouse Management Engine

 This is a full-stack web application for warehouse reporting.
-It connects a frontend user interface to a Java backend server, allowing users to stream live inventory data directly from a local PostgreSQL database [1.13, 1.1.7].
+It connects a frontend user interface to a Java backend server, allowing users to stream live inventory data directly from a local PostgreSQL database.

 ---